Your Complete Guide to Art Deco Weekend

 For more architectural wonder, get an inside look at the Art Deco District’s storied history, architects, and most noteworthy buildings on a guided tour.
 Visit Art Deco Weekend’s website for a complete list of tours, times, and ticket prices.
 All tours leave from the tent in front of the Art Deco Welcome Center.

-From free sketch and dance classes to a plethora of health and wellness classes, kids activities, and chess tournaments, there are plenty of ways to get involved during Art Deco Weekend.
-After the ribbon cutting ceremony on Saturday morning, join other marchers during the Women’s Suffrage Centennial Parade which will parade down Ocean Drive in honor of the 100 year anniversary of Women’s Suffrage.
+From free sketch classes to kids activities and chess tournaments, there are plenty of ways to get involved during Art Deco Weekend.
 Your dog can get in on the festivities as well.
 The ‘Arf’ Deco Dog Walk invites your four-legged friend to dress in their best Art Deco attire for a walk down Ocean Drive.

-Tap your toes to a full lineup of jazz, swing, orchestra, and traditional Cuban tunes.
-Two stages will be set up along Ocean Drive and 11th and 13th Streets and will feature artists like James McCoy, Cortadito, and Troy Anderson and the Wonderful World Band.
+Tap your toes to a full lineup of jazz, swing, and traditional Latin tunes.
+The Jazz Age Stage will be set up at Lummus Park and 6th Street and feature artists like The Swing All-Stars, French Horn Collective, and Troy Anderson and the Hot Five.
 The Classic Car Show forms the perfect backdrop to the live musical performances.
 Antique automobiles line Ocean Drive from 10 a.m. - 3 p.m. on Saturday and Sunday, featuring various makes and models from the early 1900s up to 1991.

-Artisanal gifts, antique furnishings, art, and jewelry and Art Deco memorabilia can be found at the Art Deco Marketplace, Antique and Design Promenade, and the Official Art Deco Gift Shop along Ocean Drive.
-Pop-up food vendors and bars will be serving bites and Prohibition-Era cocktails and mojitos, with many local eateries offering special discounts and promotions during the festival.
+Artisanal gifts, antique furnishings, art, jewelry, and Art Deco memorabilia can be found at the Art Deco Marketplace and the Official Art Deco Gift Shop on Ocean Drive.
+Pop-up food vendors and bars will be serving bites and cocktails at the Food Pavilions, with many local eateries offering special discounts and promotions during the festival.

 Only a short walk from the festivities, Sagamore Hotel puts you close to the action while providing an oceanside retreat only steps from the beach.
-Enjoy 24-hour access to our groundbreaking exhibition, I’m Not a Trophy by Arno Elias during your stay at The Sagamore Hotel, an iconic Miami Beach destination known for its unique collection of contemporary art, spacious suites, and prime location.
+Enjoy 24-hour access to our groundbreaking art collection during your stay at The Sagamore Hotel, an iconic Miami Beach destination known for its unique collection of contemporary art, spacious suites, and prime location.

 Choose from our best rates and special offers when you book direct and stay up-to-date with us by following the Sagamore Instagram for artsy inspiration, our latest acquisitions, specials, and happenings at Sagamore.